Why wealth gap has grown despite record-long economic growth | WTOP

 Income growth has lagged partly because for most of the expansion, employers have had a surfeit of workers to choose among when filling jobs, leaving them little pressure to raise pay.

-“Overall, there’s growing inequality,” Gould said, “with signs of hope at the bottom.
+“Overall, there’s growing inequality,” Elise Gould, an economist at the liberal Economic Policy Institute said, “with signs of hope at the bottom.
 It’s just taken a very long time.”

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.